ceph/ceph/doc/rados/configuration/ceph-conf.rst

 ``mon.foo`` on the same source (i.e., in the same configurationfile), the ``mon.foo`` value will be used.

+If multiple values of the same configuration option are specified in the same section, the last value wins.

 Note that values from the local configuration file always take precedence over values from the monitor configuration database, regardless of which section they appear in.